joaoeira/online_resume/_posts/2017-06-14-greecegdpforecasting.md

 Since the provisional data for the 1st quarter of 2017 is 42827.3, we can be optimistic that our model actually does provide us with good forecasts for Greece's Real GDP.
 It is entirely possible that this is a fluke, or good fortune, so I will update it further as data for the following quarters are released to see if the model's good performance holds up.
 # Conclusion

 This was my first foray into time series analysis/forecasting, and I enjoyed it more than I thought I would.
-To be sure, there's bound to be some errors here that I didn't catch, some intricacie of the forecasting process that have yet to learn.
+To be sure, there's bound to be some errors here that I didn't catch, some intricacie of the forecasting process that I have yet to learn.
 If you know what that is, please do tell as I want to get better at this.

 Still, given the results I got, I would say this project was a success.